ShaunFerris/Coding-Note-Taking/General - Git Branching.md

 ## Working with branches
 You can see all the branches in a project with the command `git branch`.
 To switch between branches you can use `git checkout <branch name>`, and you can create a branch and immediately switch to it by adding the -b flag to this command.

 When you commit changes to your new branch, they will only be on that branch, the main branch remains in whatever state it was in before.
+To push your branch to the remote for the first time after making it locally use `git push -u origin <branch name>`

 When you are done working on a branch, you will want to merge the changes made there into the main branch again.
 You do this by switching back to the main branch with checkout, and then running `git merge <feature branch name>`.